ThanosGkara/bitcoin-core-service/README.md

 ### 3.8 - Cleanup

-To remove all the resources build from the above sections, from within the project root run:
+In order to cleanup all changes from previous step you can run:
 ```
 make cleanup
 ```